lilleman ba4503b4d1

 bash ci.sh

-Each E2E suite owns a clean stack — never point two suites at one backend (auth-refresh revokes the admin's sessions; full-flow writes users/groups/roles to Keto), which is why the gate runs them serially, one stack up/down per suite.
+Each E2E suite owns a clean stack — never point two suites at one backend (auth-refresh revokes the admin's sessions; full-flow writes users/groups/permissions to Keto), which is why the gate runs them serially, one stack up/down per suite.

 CI/CD